antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 At this `link <https://lhcb-jenkins.cern.ch/jenkins/view/LHCbDIRAC/>`_ you'll find some Jenkins Jobs ready to be started.
 Please start the following Jenkins jobs and come back in about an hour to see the results for all of them.

-1. https://lhcb-jenkins.cern.ch/jenkins/view/LHCbDIRAC/job/!RELEASE!__pylint_unit/ the !RELEASE! is the actual relase for exampel: https://lhcb-jenkins.cern.ch/jenkins/view/LHCbDIRAC/job/v8r5__pylint_unit/
+1. https://lhcb-jenkins.cern.ch/jenkins/view/LHCbDIRAC/job/!RELEASE!__pylint_unit/ the !RELEASE! is the actual relase for example: https://lhcb-jenkins.cern.ch/jenkins/view/LHCbDIRAC/job/v8r5__pylint_unit/

 This job will: run pylint (errors only), run all the unit tests found in the system, assess the coverage.
 The job should be considered successful if: